 Not fulfilling people’s requests

-As said above, YouTube is the heavy-hitter in video content.
-And you’ll be surprised knowing that the most searched videos are simple.
+As said above, YouTube is a heavy-hitter in video content.
+And you’ll be surprised to know that the most searched videos are simple.
 Billions of people look for guides and how-to videos.
 There is nothing wrong with releasing such videos every now and then.
 Despite their prevalence and debates about whether such content is valid, you are encouraged to exercise this trick and get some views, boosting your channel.

 Just make sure it carries a semantic load on the topic, answers people’s questions, and meets their requests.